Skip to Content

 The Trakka range of campervans is exactly that.

-In this Jabiru they’ve got a really nice twin bed setup, a second fridge that swivels to the outside, a workbench that can be attached to the outside of the sliding door, and other neat tricks.
+In this Jabiru they’ve got a really nice twin bed setup, a 4-in-1 convection microwave oven, and even the option of a mini-dishwasher, as well as other neat tricks.

 Totally worth checking out if you’re after something luxury AND unique.